 Day One to Three: Baku

 Baku, Azerbaijan’s modern capital, combines a medieval old town (Icheri Sheher), a surrounding Old City from the late 19th century and a few shiny skyscrapers.
 Most people who visit Azerbaijan spend at least three days here.
 Apart from enjoying the architecture, visit Baku Boulevard along the Caspian Sea and ride the funicular for views of Baku Bay.
 The capital deserves at least a full day, ideally two or three.
-Join the Free Walking Tour for an excellent introduction.
+Join Azerbaijan Traveller for a free walking tour as an excellent introduction.

 The city is attractive, but the real magic starts further afield.
 Popular day trips include Ateshgah Fire Temple, Yanar Dag (the burning mountain), Mud volcanoes and to Gobustan National Park to see 40,000-year-old rock carvings.
 Or head about 40 minutes to the northern Absheron Peninsular for some of the best beach spots, including Bilgah Beach, SeaZone Beach Baku and Amburan Beach Club.